 You want to ensure things are as easy as possible for them if and when something happens to you.

-No matter how close or friendly you think your spouse and your children are, there is simply an unavoidable and inherent conflict among them upon your death.
+No matter how close or friendly you think your spouse and their step-children and step-grandchildren are, there is simply an unavoidable and inherent conflict among them upon your death.
 Plus, you risk the unintended consequence of your family treasures going to the children and grandchildren belonging to the spouse that outlives the other spouse.

-The great news is that this conflict can be mitigated and you can ensure that the people you love most will all be well taken care of with the most ease possible.
+The great news is that this conflict and unintended consequence can be mitigated, and you can ensure that the people you love most will all be well taken care of with the most ease possible.

-You can even take actions in advance to support their being on the same team in a time of grief if and when something happens to you.
+You can take action in advance to support them to be on the same team in a time of grief, if and when something happens to you.

 But it doesn’t happen like magic.

 With education, information and a personalized trust planning session, you can curate an estate plan for your unique family dynamics, so everyone is on the same page, protected, and prepared when something happens to you.

 Get The Best-Selling Book On Legal Planning For Busy Parents – Our Free Gift To You

 A Fast, Fun, Friendly – And Essential – Guide to Legal Planning for Busy Parents